sbx12/soxial/README.md

 # soxial
-A Social Network made with Django
+A Simple Social Network Website made with Django

+This is a practice project and will not be used for production.